DarrienG/terminal-typeracer-mirror/docs/building.md

 You may need openssl installed as well.

-Rust version required is 1.36.0 or higher (using some newer time APIs and libraries are using alloc).
+Rust version required is 1.42.0 or higher.
+Apparently rust changed the Cargo.lock format with 1.42.0 and this breaks builds with older version of rust.
+So I guess latest is greatest.

 ```bash
 $ cargo build --release